 - Pat Boone (then Co-Chair of the NPC)

 - William Ford (House Chaplain)

 - Senator Howard Heflin (D)

 - Gladys Harrington (Year of the Bible)

 1989: The NPC forms an Official Task Force for organizing events across the country in observance of the National Day of Prayer.

 1991: Shirley Dobson accepts the role as Chairman of the NDP Task Force.

-2014: Millions will observe the 63rd Anniversary of the National Day of Prayer
+2015: Millions will observe the 64th Anniversary of the National Day of Prayer.

 The National Day of Prayer is an annual observance held on the first Thursday of May, inviting people of all faiths to pray for the nation.
 It was created in 1952 by a joint resolution of the United States Congress, and signed into law by President Harry S. Truman.
 Our Task Force is a privately funded organization whose purpose is to encourage participation on the National Day of Prayer.
 It exists to communicate with every individual the need for personal repentance and prayer, to create appropriate materials, and to mobilize the Christian community to intercede for America’s leaders and its families.
 The Task Force represents a Judeo Christian expression of the national observance, based on our understanding that this country was birthed in prayer and in reverence for the God of the Bible.